LEARNAcademy/Instructor-Syllabus/tech-interviews/whiteboarding-questions.md

 TECH QUESTIONS:
 1) When working in a group, what role do you find yourself naturally gravitate towards?
 2) What is a relational database?
-3) What is an aggregate function in SQL?
+3) What is an example of a domaine specifc language?

 PROMPT:
-(Part 1) As a developer, you have been tasked with creating a database for your client who sells giant cookies online.
+(Part 1) As a developer, you have been tasked with creating a database table for a client who sells cookies online.
 What columns would you recommend to your client to have in the cookie table?
 (Open to interpretation - just an exercise in thinking through a problem.
 Optional stretch: What data type would each column have?)

-(Part 2) Write a SQL query that will return the type and price of the most expensive cookie in the database.
+(Part 2) Write a SQL query that will return the type and price of the most expensive cookie in the table.

 INSTRUCTOR'S NOTES:
 Possible columns include type of cookie, price, size, cost of materials, calories, delivery date, delivery location, special instructions...
 The goal is to get them asking questions and doing some creative thinking.